 It's important that you cover cookies in your Privacy Policy or in a separate policy.
 The EU Cookies Directive, for example, requires disclosures on cookies for any EU-based company or any foreign company interacting with EU citizens.

-Clause 5: Third party access to information
+Privacy Policy Clause #5: Third party access to information

 Advertisers, analytics apps, and social networking apps (Facebook, Twitter) are third parties who may access the collected data or collect data through your website or mobile app.